LLNL/sundials/doc/cvode/examples/source/f2003_serial.rst

 in space to convert the system of 2 PDEs into a larger system of ODEs.
 To this end, the spatial derivatives are computed using second-order centered differences, with the data distributed over :math:`Mx*My` points on a uniform spatial grid.
-As a result, CVode approaches the problem as one involving :math:`2*Mx*My` coupled ODEs.
+As a result, CVODE approaches the problem as one involving :math:`2*Mx*My` coupled ODEs.
 In this problem, we use a relatively coarse uniform mesh with :math:`Mx = My = 10`.

-This program solves the problem with a BDF method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver module, and the CVODE interface.
+This program solves the problem with a BDF method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver module.

 The left preconditioner used is a banded matrix, constructed using the CVBANDPRE module.
 The banded preconditioner matrix is generated using